Valli del Pasubio

 Valli del Pasubio is a town in the province of Vicenza, Veneto, Italy.
 It is north of SP46.

 The town is a tourist destination.
 On the background of Valli, from right to left, are the Pasubio massif (whose highest peak is Cima Palon, also called Monte Pasubion), the Baffelan-Tre Apostoli-Cornetto (Group of Sengio Alto) group and finally, on the left, the Carega group: all are destinations for excursions and for climbing.

+Physical geography

+The town is also known as a tourist destination.
+From Valli, looking from east to west, the mountain groups of Pasubio, the Sengio Alto range, and finally the Carega Group can be seen in the background.
+These mountains offer opportunities for excursions in nature for both families and experienced mountaineers.

+Among the hiking routes in the Pasubio group are the Road of the 52 Tunnels, the Strada degli Scarubbi, Bocchetta Campiglia, Passo Xomo, and the Heroes' Road.